robbie-cao/trusted-services/docs/project/coding-guidelines.rst

     * SPDX-License-Identifier: BSD-3-Clause
     */

-Boring stuff is not for smart people and the project uses the `Uncrustify`_ code beautifier to easy formatting the source.
-(See :download:`../../.uncrustify.cfg`)
+Boring stuff is not for smart people and the project uses the `Clang-Format`_ code beautifier to easy formatting the source.
+(See :download:`../../.clang-format`)

 CMake Rules
 -----------